true-async/php-true-async-rfc/true-async-api-rfc.md

-# TrueAsync API RFC
+# TrueAsync engine API RFC

 * Version: 1.0
-* Date: 2025-06-16
+* Date: 2025-07-15
 * Author: Edmond [HT], edmondifthen@proton.me
 * Status: Under discussion
-* First Published at: 2025-06-16
+* First Published at: 2025-07-15
 * Git: https://github.com/true-async
 * Related RFC: https://wiki.php.net/rfc/true_async

 ## Introduction
-The **TrueAsync API** introduces a pluggable framework for asynchronous programming in `PHP`.
+The **TrueAsync engine API** introduces a pluggable framework for asynchronous programming in `PHP`.
-It allows extensions to register their own scheduler, reactor and thread pool implementations while keeping the `Zend Engine` independent of any particular event loop library.
+It allows extensions to register their own `scheduler`, `reactor` and `thread pool` implementations while keeping the `Zend Engine` independent of any particular event loop library.

 The primary goal is to separate the core `PHP` functions from any specific asynchronous backend so that alternative implementations can be swapped in without modifying the engine.

+This is effectively the first step toward bringing userland async capabilities to `PHP`, which will require a separate `RFC`.

 ## Motivation
 `PHP` currently lacks a unified asynchronous interface, creating significant challenges for the ecosystem: